Labour enjoying 10.8% lead over the PN, survey shows

 4.8% would opt for other political parties.

-The survey was held between January 20 and 26 involving a sample of 1,000 people.
+The survey was held between January 20 and 26 - before reports that Joseph Muscat could contest the European Parliament elections.
+It involved a sample of 1,000 people.

 He said the figures showed a shift of 1.7% from the PL to the PN since the last general election, but were an election to be held tomorrow, a substantial number of people were saying they would not vote, and turnout would be a low of 71%.